Randolph County DUI Court Process

 1. Arraignment (First Appearance)

-- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
-The judge will assess your financial situation to determine if you qualify.
-Be prepared to provide documentation of your income and expenses.
+- Getting a court-appointed attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
+The judge will assess your financial situation to determine if you qualify for this service.

 2. Pre-Trial Hearings